Aleosiss/rising_tides/ReadMe.md

 ###### Current Table:
       - Shatter The Line: If this unit kills an enemy within X tiles, it triggers a flush effect on other enemies within X tiles.
 2/3 turn cooldown. credits to /u/PostOfficeBuddy
       - Orpheus Warp: "…the hero of the broken moon.
-A piece played by a negligent deity, pulled by strings without the ability of… self-direction…"
+A pawn played by a negligent deity, a marionette played by an... epileptic..."
       	>- Gain Stealth while preparing a massive psionic rift.
 On the following turn, the Stealth is broken and a rift is formed.
 Friendly units can use the rift to evac from the mission.
 The rift will persist for an additional two turns, or if this unit enters it.